AJgavane/Game-AI/README.md

 2. Arrive Steering
 3. Wande Steering
 4. Flocking
-Write up of 1 - 4
+5. Write up of 1 - 4
+6. PathFinder and it s report